veracity/veracity-documentation/sections/datafabric/iot/SDK.md

 # Veracity IoT Api

-Only users that has access to an asset can access data from this asset.
+Only users that has access to an asset as well as given permission to datachannel-datasets can access iot data from this asset.
 The api is accessible from [api-portal](https://api-portal.veracity.com/)

 # Subscribe to API